“Plain English” ICO Guidance Forthcoming From SECAdam Gardiner

 ICOs that are classified as securities are subject to the authority of the SEC, and firms that deal in trading of those ICOs would have to have the appropriate licenses to do business as a result.
 ICOs that aren’t classified as securities would be classified as either property or commodities, resulting in a much easier regulatory regime.

-Bitcoin IRA investors are aware of how easy it is to invest in Bitcoin as a retirement asset thanks to it being classified as property rather than a security.
-With additional licensing comes additional cost, all of which ends up being passed on to the customer, i.e. the investor.
+Cryptocurrency IRA investors are aware of how easy it is to invest in Bitcoin as a retirement asset thanks to it being classified as property rather than a security.
+With additional licensing comes an additional cost, all of which ends up being passed on to the customer, i.e. the investor.
 Now that SEC is planning on coming out with a plain English explanation of what makes certain ICOs securities and others not, investors should have an easier time figuring out what’s what.